TNguyen1228/web-project-2023/README.md

 After installation, start XAMPP.
 Start the Apache and MySQL services from the XAMPP control panel.

+# Required:
+   `pip install fastapi`
+   `pip install uvicorn`
+   `pip install mysql-connector-python`

 # Running

-- Before running you first need to install the uvicorn in the terminal:
+- On terminal, you need to locate to the file contain first using `cd` command `uvicorn action:app --reload`